nova-model/nova-tutorial/episodes/02-Copy-Template.md

 :::::::::::::::::::::::::::::::::::::::: keypoints
 - Nova provides a template application to help get started developing your application.
-- Use the copier tool to set clone the template application.
+- Use the copier tool to clone the template application.
 - Poetry is a project management tool used to install dependencies and manage virtual environments.
 - The template application includes everything you need to get started such as basic CI, dockerfile, and tests.
+- Docker containers package your application and all its dependencies for deployment.
+- Galaxy tool XML files define how your tool appears and functions in NDIP.
+- Tools are deployed by adding their XML files to the galaxy-tools repository's prototype branch.
 ::::::::::::::::::::::::::::::::::::::::::::::::::